The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: Conclusions

 \section{Conclusions}

-In this letter we have derived a novel method for understanding the interaction, counting, as well as the dispersion relations for the Nambu-Goldstone bosons in general.
-When the symmetry under exchange $n\to n'$ is satisfied ($n=n'$), then the eqns. (\ref{eq:the last option2}) and (\ref{eq:the last optionmiau}) are equivalent up to some phase.
-Then a quadratic dispersion relation will appear for the associated Goldstone bosons.
-The QYBE are then consistent with the the interactions of Goldstone bosons and they suggest that under some circumstances, two Goldstone bosons with linear dispersion relation interact in order to produce a single one with quadratic dispersion relation.
-On the other hand, if $n\neq n'$, then eqns. (\ref{eq:the last option2}) and (\ref{eq:the last optionmiau}) turn out to be different and then we will obtain a linear dispersion relation from the spontaneous symmetry breaking condition.
+In this paper we have derived a novel method for understanding the interaction, counting, as well as the dispersion relations for the Nambu-Goldstone bosons in general.
+When the symmetry under exchange $n\to n'$ is satisfied ($n=n'$), then the eqns. (\ref{eq:the last option2}) and (\ref{eq:the last optionmiau}) are equivalent.
+Then a quadratic dispersion relation will appear for the associated Goldstone bosons after including the corresponding phases.
+The QYBE are then consistent with the the interactions of Goldstone bosons and they can be interpreted with the fact that under some circumstances, two Goldstone bosons with linear dispersion relation interact in order to produce effectively a single one with quadratic dispersion relation.
+On the other hand, if $n\neq n'$, then eqns. (\ref{eq:the last option2}) and (\ref{eq:the last optionmiau}) turn out to be different and then we will obtain a linear dispersion relation.
 In addition, the rank of the $R$-matrices appearing in the QYBE is related to the number of Nambu-Goldstone bosons and the number of broken generators.
 This is the case because the $R$-matrices represent either, the interaction between pairs of Goldstone bosons or the interaction between Goldstone bosons and the degenerate vacuum.
-The result is summarized in eq. (\ref{counting}).\\
+The result is summarized in eq. (\ref{counting}).
+In this paper we could formulate a theorem and a corollary connecting the $R$-matrices appearing in the QYBE with the observed dispersion relations.
+The theorem simultaneously connects the number of broken generators with the number of Nambu-Goldstone bosons.
+The implementation of the QYBE requires a sum over the degenerate vacuum which is equivalent to a superposition of the vacuum expectation values of the order parameter evaluated over all the possible (degenerate) vacuums.
+This sum is evidently zero.
+We have made the corresponding Mathematical justification for summing over the degenerate vacuum the different expressions connected to the spontaneous symmetry breaking phenomena.
+The results show the consistency of the QYBE with the symmetry breaking mechanism.
+Future interesting applications of this method will be explored in coming papers.
+Before Watanabe, Brauner and Murayama worked over some interesting approach to the problem of counting Nambu-Goldstone bosons as well as explaining the observed dispersion relations \cite{Murayama}.
+The approach in this paper is different because it is based on the dynamical constraints emerging from the QYBE.
+In \cite{Murayama1, Murayama2, Murayama}, although the authors did remarkable contributions to the problem, it was never mentioned by then the important role of the QYBE in the solution of this important problem. \\